privacyguides/privacyguides.org/docs/frontends.md

 ![Yattee logo](assets/img/frontends/yattee.svg){ align=right }

-**Yattee** is a free and open-source privacy oriented video player for iOS, tvOS and macOS for [YouTube](https://youtube.com).
-When using Yattee, your subscription list are saved locally on your device.
+**Yattee** is a free and open-source privacy oriented video player for iOS, tvOS, and macOS for [YouTube](https://youtube.com).
+When using Yattee, your subscription list is saved locally on your device.

-You will need to take a few [extra steps](https://gonzoknows.com/posts/Yattee) before you can use Yattee to watch YouTube, due to App Store restrictions.
+You will need to take a few [extra steps](https://web.archive.org/web/20230330122839/https://gonzoknows.com/posts/Yattee) before you can use Yattee to watch YouTube, due to App Store restrictions.

 [:octicons-home-16: Homepage](https://github.com/yattee/yattee){ .md-button .md-button--primary }
 [:octicons-eye-16:](https://r.yattee.stream/docs/privacy.html){ .card-link title="Privacy Policy" }